Sandra Appiah

-Sandra Appiah (born March 30, 1989) is the co-founder of media company Face2face Africa, where she served as CEO from 2016 to 2020.
+Sandra Appiah (born March 30, 1989) is the co-founder of media company Face2face Africa, and its CEO from 2016 to 2020.
 In 2019, she launched PanaGenius Inc. With Face2face Africa as its flagship brand, PanaGenius reaches over 2 million users each month via its online platforms and engages thousands more via events such as the Pan-African Weekend Conference in New York City and the national 30 Black Stars Conference & Awards.

 Early life and education

 Appiah was born in eastern Ghana in a small town in 1989, immigrated to Italy at the age of 8, and lived in Milan.
 At the age of 12, her family immigrated again to New York City.
 Appiah attended high school in the Bronx, where she graduated as valedictorian and received a scholarship to the S. I. Newhouse School of Public Communications at Syracuse University.
 She majored in television, radio, and film with a minor in acting, and graduated magna cum laude, supported by the New York Times College Scholarship and the Jonathan Levin(Time Warner)Scholarship.
 She experienced racism and misinformed beliefs about Africans in Italy and in the US, from African-Americans as well as from other ethnicities.
 As a result, she felt ashamed of her heritage, until a return visit to Ghana during her second year at university.